The Origins of Topology Protocol: From Ledgers to Sandcastles — Part 2

 CRO: the magical rock

 With Topology Protocol, we are proposing a new abstraction called Conflict-free Replicated Object, or CRO.
-The is the new digital material we are engineering.
+This is the new digital material we are engineering.

 From the whitepaper: CROs are composable programmable objects that can be updated in real time concurrently and subscribed to as publish/subscribe (PubSub) groups on open P2P networks.
 The next blogpost will dive into P2P networks and elaborate on how CRO behaves on the Internet.
 In this blogpost, we stick to simple terms.